Who is winning in the Kamala Harris veepstakes?

 Editor

 Vice President Kamala Harris has continued to build on her momentum since the Democratic Party coalesced around her.
-A new poll showed that she has made significant inroads with Latino voters and during the White Women for Harris fundraiser last week, she reportedly raised $20,000 per minute.
+A new poll showed that she has made significant inroads with Latino voters and White Dudes for Harris raised more than $4 million on Monday.

 Historically, running mates have had a minimal effect on the top of the ticket.
 This time is different; similar to Barack Obama in 2008, Harris remains untested on the national stage and her 2020 campaign ended before the Iowa caucus.
 This means the running mate selection will have even higher salience.